jnand/cortland-guide/pages/crypto/gnupg.md

 ### Add picture ###

-Adding a picture is optional, though it increase the legitimacy of your signature as a proof of identity.
+Adding a picture is optional, though it increases the legitimacy of your signature as a proof of identity.

 `❯ gpg --edit-key E2DCD9A862D89D4C1D915469AA78C02FE62BF171`